-Economic The project will identify areas of economic vulnerabilities and importance, including agriculture, recreational and tourist facilities, housing, and critical infrastructure.
+Economic: The project will identify areas of economic vulnerabilities and importance, including agriculture, recreational and tourist facilities, housing, and critical infrastructure.
 Thousands of tourists visit Santa Barbara County each year.
 Attracted to the sandy beaches, historic charm, and beauty, the tourism industry is an important asset to Santa Barbara County.
-Sea level rise could harm the economy by affecting businesses, jobs, tourism etc. Severe damage to the coast due to increased storms, erosion and/or loss of recreational beaches and housing would have serious economic repercussions for Santa Barbara.
+Sea level rise could harm the economy by affecting businesses, jobs, tourism, etc. Severe damage to the coast due to increased storms, erosion and/or loss of recreational beaches and housing would have serious economic repercussions for Santa Barbara.

-Groundwater The South Coast of Santa Barbara County has five groundwater basins between the Santa Ynez Mountains and the Pacific Ocean.
+Groundwater: The South Coast of Santa Barbara County has five groundwater basins between the Santa Ynez Mountains and the Pacific Ocean.
 The groundwater basins include Goleta, Santa Barbara, Carpinteria, Montecito, and Foothill, and underlie approximately 50 squares miles.
 Seawater intrusion of the groundwater basins is currently not a significant issue on the south coast.
 Of the five highlighted basins, only the Santa Barbara basin has experienced some historic seawater intrusion, and this trend has largely been reversed due to the City of Santa Barbara implementing a groundwater injection program.
 Overall, groundwater quality is adequate throughout the region, although some wells in this region show elevated levels of total dissolved solids and other constituents.

 Habitats and Species

 Abundant with flora and fauna, Santa Barbara is a biological hotspot because of the many unique ecosystems created as the coast transitions into the Santa Ynez Mountains and at the oceanic mixing zone between the California Current and the Southern California Bight.
 Therefore, it is important to consider climate change impacts to critical habitats and endangered species in order to maintain them under future conditions.
 Warming temperatures, sea level rise, and changes in precipitation patterns may shift and put many critical habitats and endangered species at risk.
 In addition to physical hazards, as beaches narrow, recreation and certain habitat areas such as coastal dunes and strands will be reduced and encounters between people and endangered species will increase.
-As part of the program, partner agencies will determine areas vulnerable to sea level rise that also serve as critical habitat for endangered species.

-Species These habitats also provide homes for many special-status species, species of special concern, and other locally sensitive species.
+Species: These habitats also provide homes for many special-status species, species of special concern, and other locally sensitive species.